Seasonality Trading App

 Charts - Single Stock/ETF/Index, 52 Weeks option

-Charts for the Stock and ETF analysed by the Single Stock/ETF/Index, 52 Weeks option can be accessed by clicking the CHARTS button on the top right corner on the detailed report as discussed above.
+Charts for the Stock and ETF analysed by the Single Stock/ETF/Index, 52 Weeks option can be accessed by clicking the CHARTS button on the top right corner on the detailed report as discussed earlier.
 You can access the same three different types of charts such as Line chart, Histogram chart and Candlestick chart.
 The description and details provided by the charts are same as those provided in the detailed report when analysed using the main input.

-More information on using the application
+More information on using the app

 FAQ

-For regular use of the application and ease of use, it is recommended that you bookmark the Seasonality application page and open the page, as and when you require access.
+For regular use of the app and ease of use, it is recommended that you bookmark the Seasonality application page and open the page, as and when you require access.
 You will be asked to login when you open the page unless you are already logged in from your computer.

 Sometimes, it is possible that the there are no Stocks or ETFs meeting your filter criteria and hence there are no results to display.
 In most cases, that would be because you are looking for Stocks and ETFs with very high Confidence.
 Try running the application again with a lower Confidence input and you should get results.